Glucksman Institute for Research in Securities Markets

 designed to expose some of our top MBA students to the rigors of formal academic research in the practical areas of financial economics.

-To recognize and promote excellence in research, the Institute also awards an annual $6,000 prize for the best research paper in finance by a
+The Glucksman Institute also administers the Yuki Arai Faculty Research Prize in Finance, endowed by a generous gift from Stern Alumnus Yuki Arai (MBA '10).
+This honor, created to recognize and promote excellence in research, awards an annual $10,000 prize for the best research paper in finance by a Stern faculty member.